 At this stage, you can browse through our list of Semester programs to research potential destinations / institutions and the courses they offer by using the links to visit their websites.
 You can use this list to gain an understanding of the types of destinations / institutions on offer for the Study Overseas Program.

-The actual partner institutions available during any given semester may differ from this list and Study Overseas applicants will be provided with final lists as part of the Study Overseas application process.
+The actual partner institutions available during any given semester may differ from this list and Study Overseas applicants will be advised accordingly as part of the Study Overseas application process.

 Ready to progress?

 We understand that this may disappoint students who were planning to study abroad in the near future.
-However, the health and well-being of USC students is our priority throughout this rapidly evolving situation.
+However, the health and well-being of USC students is our priority throughout the current climate.

 We encourage students to continue to research their opportunities to Study Overseas.
-Any students interested in applying for the SO program in Semester 2, 2021 or beyond, are encouraged to review and research the cultural opportunities via the Semester programs page.
+Any students interested in applying for the SO program in the future are encouraged to review and research the cultural opportunities via the Semester programs page.

-USC will announce when applications for Semester 2, 2021 will open via this page.
+USC will announce when applications will reopen via this page.
 Meanwhile, we want to thank you for your patience until we reopen the program.

 Study Overseas Short-Term Programs provide a wide range of international educational experiences including Work Integrated Learning (WIL), Work Place Learning (WPL), Special Research Projects (SRP), internships, professional placements, clinical placements, study tours, short-term study and in-country language.